Dragon statue

 For local *Hutchinson/Reno County area) appointments email RLRCProctor@Hutchcc.edu or call 620-728-8125.

-The process for having a proctor approved is:
+The process for having a proctor approved is as follows:

-a.
-The student will contact a qualifying individual at the beginning of the semester and complete the necessary paperwork or Proctor Quiz in the online course and submit for approval to the instructor of the course.
+1. The student will contact a qualifying individual at the beginning of the semester complete the necessary paperwork or Proctor Quiz in the online course and submit it for approval to the instructor of the course.

-c.
-The student must furnish the course instructor with the name, position, business e-mail address, USPS address and telephone number of the proposed proctor by using the "proctor quiz".
+3. The student must furnish the course instructor with the name, position, business e-mail address, USPS address, and telephone number of the proposed proctor by using the "proctor quiz".
 The proctor quiz will be located in the online classroom.

-e.
-The approval must be in place PRIOR to the first examination or paper.
+5. The approval must be in place before the first examination or paper.

 The student is responsible for any cost associated with mailing completed examinations or papers to the course instructor or proctoring fees.

-Paper examinations will be mailed directly to the proctor with specific instructions regarding time limits, resources allowed (i.e. dictionary or calculator) and supplies which the student needs to bring to the proctored site.
-If the examination is being done online, the proctor will be e-mailed any password which might be required.
+Paper examinations will be mailed directly to the proctor with specific instructions regarding time limits, resources allowed (i.e. dictionary or calculator), and supplies the student needs to bring to the proctored site.
+If the examination is done online, the proctor will be e-mailed any password that might be required.

 • State Authorization